Not* what you expected? Try these:

 Tough-as-nails door locks are crucial for your home security.

 An alarming number of burglaries can be traced to a lock that failed or wasn't locked in the first place.

 The first step in choosing locks is understanding the grading system put in place by The American National Standards Institute (ANSI).

 - Grade 1

 ▹ This is the highest level of ANSI grades for door locks.
-It is typically reserved for locks intended for commercial security.
-For example, these are commercial grade locks and deadbolts that can be used in some residential applications.
+It is often reserved for locks intended for commercial security.
+But, these grade locks and deadbolts are also useful in some residential applications.

 So, combining ANSI Grade 1 hardware with video surveillance creates a solid defense against intrusion.

 - Grade 2

 ▹ These locks are not expected to be as heavy-duty as Grade 1.
 Therefore, they may not be appropriate for many commercial applications.

 - Grade 3

 ▹ While this is the lowest grade of locks set by the ANSI, don't assume that these locks are low quality!

 However, it’s important to note that ANSI Grade 3 is higher quality than ordinary non-ANSI locks.